 These are places I think you should visit right now.
 I mean it.
 Each spot is beautiful, unique, and most aren’t overcrowded with tourists yet.
 So get there before the magic is gone.

 In compiling the 15 places you need to add to your 2019 bucket list, I didn’t focus on capital cities such as Paris and Amsterdam, though some top sights are here.
 Instead, I featured spots I feel deserve more attention, are underrated or that welcome you with open arms.

 Here are the best cities, countries, and regions to explore, or even head to again!

-In traveling to all of these places, I fell in love with each.
+I fell in love with each.
 I know you will too.

 Beautiful beaches, charming, vibrant cities, and epic landscapes dotted with vineyards — it’s all in Portugal.
-While spending 10 days in Lisbon, Porto, Sintra, and Lagos, I found a great mix of things to see and do.
+While spending 10 days in Lisbon, Porto, Sintra, and Lagos, I found an array of things to see and do.
 Lisbon illustrates Portugal’s former position as one of the most influential countries in Europe.
 Ride the tram up the steep streets and try a pastel de nata (custard tart) in Belém.
 Take a day to enjoy the beautiful castles of Sintra.
 Vineyard hop near Porto’s Douro Valley and have a homemade lunch of fish and smoked meat.
 Then head to the Algarve and experience the azure waters and steep cliffs.
 This country offers a great bang for your buck so make the most of your time here.

 When to visit Portugal: To save money visit outside the summer months.
 However, if you’re looking to hit the beach the summer is the best time to go.
 Specifically, July and August.